Can Dogs Have Sleep Apnea? Everything You Need to Know to Keep Your Pet Healthy

 Because sleep apnea interrupts sleep, a suffering dog will often fail to receive the amount of sleep he/she needs and have much lower levels of energy during the day.
 As a result of this sleep deprivation, a dog may become irritable, demonstrate increased daytime sleepiness, and spend most of the day catching up on those missed Zzz’s.

 Other Common Sleep Disorders Pet Owners Should Know About:

 Sleep apnea isn’t the only sleep disorder dogs can have.
 In addition to sleep apnea, dogs can have…

 Similar to sleep apnea, narcolepsy is rare in dogs.
 Narcolepsy is characterized by disruptions in a dog’s REM (rapid eye movement) cycle.
-The telltale sign of narcolepsy is a dog losing consciousness and lying still as if napping.
+The telltale sign of narcolepsy is a dog losing consciousness and lying still.
 As a result of these REM sleep disruptions, a narcoleptic dog often demonstrates heightened daytime sleepiness.

 Insomnia is most common in old dogs and is characterized by trouble falling asleep and repeated waking throughout the night.
 Typically, dogs that have insomnia are simultaneously suffering from other conditions such as anxiety and injury.

 REM Behavior Disorder